xdZireael/DefiNDI2024/boids/README.md

-this is a modified clone of [cubedhuang/boids](https://github.com/cubeDhuang/boids)for have skin of "poissongs" ! (❁´◡`❁)
+this is a modified clone of [cubedhuang/boids](https://github.com/cubeDhuang/boids) for have skin of "poissongs" ! (❁´◡`❁)